SanderMertens/flecs/docs/FlecsScriptManual.md

 }
 ```

-When a script contains assemblies, script resources will not get cleaned up until the entities associated with the assemblies are deleted.
+When a script contains templates, script resources will not get cleaned up until the entities associated with the templates are deleted.